astrelzoff/hw_listeners_strelzoff_audrey/README.md

 * [Mozilla JavaScript Events Reference](https://developer.mozilla.org/en-US/docs/Web/Events)

+* I also used my notes on the Richard Kalehoff videos we have viewed

 ## 3. Deductions
 * I reviewed the list of deductions for this project and in the syllabus.